Bowers & Wilkins Px7 S2 Wireless Headphones Review

 Treble Amount

-These headphones have an excited sound that delivers extra thump, punch, and boom to audio.
-While vocals and instruments are bright and sparkly, the overall mix still sounds a bit muddy due to all the extra bass.
-Luckily, their companion app offers a 2-band graphic EQ to adjust the bass and treble.
+These headphones have a bass-heavy sound that delivers extra thump, punch, and boom to audio.
+While vocals and instruments are bright and sparkly, the overall mix still sounds a bit muddy due to all the extra bass and boosted low-mids.
+Their tuning works for energetic hip-hop, dance, and pop music.
+The companion app offers a two-band graphic EQ to adjust the bass and treble.

 6.9